iRNA-COSI/APAeval/utils/apaeval/README.md

 - matching of poly(A) sites between prediction (PD) and ground truth (GT)
 - calculation of performance metrics for benchmarking the prediction tools

 Below is an overview of the contents of the module.
-If available, the documentation for individual functions can be found [here][matchpas-md].
+If available, the documentation for individual functions can be found [here][module-md].